on-api/on-api/2.5.0/spec_sp/order.md

 ```

 ### cause

-String
-An internal message not to be presented to the customer
+String An internal message not to be presented to the customer

-### message
+### externalMessage

-A human friendly message that can be presented to the customer
+Message that is intended for the customer